 My preferred way to compost indoors is vermicomposting, or worm composting.
-Let’s dispel some myths and fears about composting with worms:
+Let’s first cover some common questions and dispel some fears and myths about composting with worms.

 Can I dig up worms from a backyard or park for vermicomposting?

 No. Earthworms are a different kind of decomposer than Red Wigglers, which are the ideal worms for vermicomposting.
 Red Wigglers and other composting worms are quite small but mighty workers who eat the materials you put in their bin and give you castings in return (worm poop = compost).